SebastianCastellano/Hypermedia-Project/README.md

 This web application has been written using Nuxt, a framework that permits to create both server and client of the web application (througt NodeJS) using JavaScript.
 The main advantage of this framework is to create some tamplates of components so that same components are reusable in different pages of the website.

 We organized the application in this way: we inizialized a PostGres database to store all useful data about events, points of interest, and other useful things, we created some apis witch are used by the pages to retrive all data to be visualized in the pages, we created also some useful components (such as cards to visualize previews of events, points of interest, etc or such as the footer or the header) and used them more times in pages, we created some layouts to be able to decide more easly for example witch pages have the header only and witch also the footer, we used a lot of css to define the style of lables, images and other elements in the pages (to decide also fonts, distance from margins, position, and other aestetich stuffs), and we used also JavaScript not only to write the apis but also to manage the passage of different variables between pages and components / templates.
+As render side, we decide to use the server side rendering.

 # Best practicies of the framework used